Danger-02/Git_and-Github/README.md

-# GIT and GITHUB Complete Understanding :
+# Complete Understanding about GIT and GITHUB :
-This repository provides a comprehensive guide on how to install and configure an NVIDIA GPU on your system — from installing the drivers to setting up CUDA, cuDNN, and testing your setup with a simple deep learning example.
+This repository provides a comprehensive guide about what is Git and Github.
+What are the comands associated with it and everything.

 ---